Diana Eneje: Career

 In 2016, she started her career in modeling as a teen model, at the age of 14.
+According to her, in an interview on Jermaine Okpe's podcast, she began her career as a model, while in high school without consciously thinking she was going into an industry.
 On 19 August 2017, she launched her foundation, to support orphans.
 Eneje started a fashion vlog on YouTube in August 2019.
 She documents fashion, hair, food, and her travel experiences.
 On 19 August 2019, she launched her hair gel collection in collaboration with The Shine Cartel.
 She also appeared in Rema music video Dumebi, released by Jonzing World, and Mavin Records on 21 May 2019, as the lead character in the video.